pctmoraes/data-science-for-autos/README.md

 ![PREDIC_IMG](https://github.com/pctmoraes/data-science-for-autos/blob/main/prediction_img.png)

-# used tools
+# Used tools

 - IBM Watson Assistant
-- CVS file for data
+- Automobiles data from the UCI Machine Learning Repository

-### This project was based on the IBM's Data Analysis course available on edX.org
+### 🟦 This project was based on the IBM's Data Analysis course available on edX.org

 ---